mlchr/mkwsetup/README.md

 There is an adapter for the Classic Controller that allows it to connect to a GC port.
 This adapter has 4ms of latency, so it will cut the input latency by roughly 12ms.

 # Monitor
+CRTs will always be the best displays for console games due to them having virtually 0 input lag and perfect motion clarity.
+There are *some* LCDs that get within 1-2ms of a CRT's input lag, however, almost all of these have horrible response times, leading to non-static 3D objects (such as walls, items, etc.) to be blurry.

+Most CRT monitors have a 15khz minimum scan limit, which means 480i@60fps will not work.
+However, 480p@60fps is 31khz, and reaches the minimum scan limit.
+Because of this, any CRT monitor will provide lagless gameplay and you do not need to search for a high spec model that will cost you upwards of $500.